Microsoft Audits Explained

-The entire idea of an audit is to gather information regarding your installed software regardless of its use and compare it to your licensing records.
+The entire idea of a volume license audit is to gather information regarding your installed software regardless of its use and compare it to your licensing records, thus establishing your "license compliance".
 It is as simple as that (or maybe not, as we will see in the following guide).

-Once the auditor provides you with a final licensing position report (LPR), Microsoft re-engages and moves to close the audit.
-The closure process is your second chance to mitigate the results provided by the auditor and fight off any errors and potential costs and fines accompanying the audit process.
+Once the auditor provides you with a final effective licensing position report (ELP or LPR), Microsoft re-engages and moves to close the audit.
+The closure process is your second chance to mitigate the results provided by the auditor and fight off any errors and potential costs and fines accompanying the software audit process.

 Why does Microsoft have the power to do an audit?

-By signing one of the Microsoft agreements, such as MBSA, CSP, MPSA or any other, you have agreed to the terms which give Microsoft the right to conduct an audit.
+By signing one of the Microsoft agreements, such as MBSA, CSP, MPSA, Enterprise Agreement, or any other, you have agreed to the terms giving Microsoft the right to conduct an audit.